-You cannot rename one field with multiple names
+You can't rename one field with multiple names

-You cannot rename one field with multiple names.
-For example if you have field A, you cannot specify
+You can't rename one field with multiple names.
+For example if you have field A, you can't specify

 | rename A as B, A as C. This rule also applies to other commands where you can rename fields, such as the